Bryan J Heaney became an Advocate in 1999. He provides clear, comprehensible and practical advice in a broad range of subject areas.

 Bryan J Heaney also has an interest in employment law.
 He has conducted long and complex tribunal cases, including discrimination cases, for both claimants and respondents.

 From 2010 until 2017 Bryan was a Legal Assessor to the Disciplinary Sub-Committee of the General Teaching Council for Scotland.
+Bryan is a convenor of Scottish Social Services Council Fitness to Practise panels.
 He has an insight into professional disciplinary proceedings and he accepts instructions in professional discipline cases.

 Email: Bryan J Heaney